-The annual report, or Form C-AR, is due no later than 120 days after the end of the fiscal year as indicated by the financial statements in the original offering.
+The annual report is due no later than 120 days after the end of your fiscal year.
+You can do that by following these steps:

 Different companies have different reporting requirements: